Black-Kamelia/Sprinkler/binary-transcoders/Decoders.md

 using the decoder accessible through the `self` property, which is a special decoder that can decode an object of the same type as the scope to which it belongs to, by repeating the same calls as those made on the scope itself.

-Thus, it is possible to recursively encode a linked list as follows:
+Thus, it is possible to recursively decode a linked list as follows:

 ```kt
 class Node(val value: Int, val next: Node?)